TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

    Leonardo**.
 For example, on Mac OS X:
    ![arduino-port](./media/arduino-port.png)

 ### The Things Network Dashboard

-#### Create an account
+#### Create an Account

 Your applications and devices can be managed by [The Things Network dashboard][dashboard].
 To use the dashboard you need a The Things Network account.
 You can [create an account here][accounts].

 After registering and validating your account, you will be able to log in to [The Things Network dashboard][dashboard].

 #### Create An Application